FredHB/marketclearing/docs/igli/index.md

         </div>
         <div class="about-info">
           <p>I’m a PhD candidate in Finance at the University of Zurich and the Swiss Finance Institute.
 I hold a MSc in Economics from the Barcelona School of Economics. <br> <br>
-          My research interests are macroeconomics, firm dynamics, and corporate finance.
-In my research, I study how information, financing, and household heterogeneity matter for firm dynamics, and how firm dynamics, in turn, impact short-run and long-run output and welfare.</p>
+          My research interests are firm dynamics and corporate finance.
+In my research, I study how information and financing matter for firm dynamics, and how firm dynamics, in turn, impact short-run and long-run output and welfare.</p>
         </div>
       </div>
     </section>